What Is Jackfruit and Should You Eat It?

 Jackfruit is rich in vitamin A, vitamin C, magnesium, vitamin B6 and fiber.
 While registered dietitian Theresa Shank agrees that buying canned versions are easier, she recommends double-checking that the fruit is packaged in water or its own juice and doesn't contain sweeteners.

 And while jackfruit may mimic the texture of pulled pork, Shank makes it clear that it is actually very low in protein.
 So low, in fact, that you get only about 1-2 grams of protein per 1/2-cup serving.
-So if you're hankering for jackfruit carnitas for dinner, make sure the rest of your day has some healthy protein sources.
+So if you're hankering for jackfruit carnitas for dinner, make sure the rest of your day has some healthy plant-based protein sources.